 Glasses or contact lenses can be used to overcome the condition but laser or lens surgery offers a long term solution.

-If you are short-sighted, objects in the distance will seem blurry whist you be able see close-up objects clearly.
+If you are short-sighted, objects in the distance will seem blurry whilst you will be able see close-up objects clearly.
 The severity of myopia can vary with mild cases requiring no treatment and more acute cases having a severe impact on vision.

-Astigmatism effects about 24% of the populationII)Prevalence of refractive error in Europe (2015) , European Journal of Epidemiology Consortium and occurs when the cornea and can be can be detected in a routine eye test.
+Astigmatism effects about 24% of the population2)Prevalence of refractive error in Europe (2015) , European Journal of Epidemiology.
+Astigmatism occurs when the cornea is misshapen and can be detected in a routine eye test.
 Most astigmatism patients are born with the condition and it is caused when the transparent tissue layer at the front of the eye is not as spherical as it should be causing images to become blurry and distorted.

 Astigmatism also tends to occur alongside other refractive problems such as longsightedness and shortsightedness.
 It can be corrected with glasses, contact lenses, laser eye surgery or lens surgery.

-A cataract occurs when the naturally clear lens located in the pupil and iris becomes cloudy.
+A cataract occurs when the naturally clear lens located behind the pupil and iris becomes cloudy.
 Patients will often complain of blurred vision and if left untreated the crystalline lens will start to turn cloudy and opaque.
-Normally, both eyes will be affected by cataracts simultaneously altough the disease can develop rapidly in one eye rather than the other.
+Normally, both eyes will be affected by cataracts simultaneously although the disease can develop rapidly in one eye rather than the other.

 It is estimated that 30% of people 65 years or older have a visually impairing cataract in one or both eyes and 10% in this age group have already had cataract surgery.
-See more cataract statistics can be seen here.
+More cataract statistics can be seen here.

-There are three types of intraocular lenses which can be can be used as replacements for your eye’s natural lens.
+There are four types of intraocular lenses which can be used as replacements for your eye’s natural lens.
 The choice you are offered will depend on your eye condition and what is available at the clinic you select.